HypeCheck

 Traditional

-Traditional herb with early-stage research on blood sugar and metabolism.
-Human evidence is very limited.
+Traditional herb with berberine; early research hints at blood sugar and metabolic benefits, but human evidence is thin.

 Weak evidence